njmube/SambaPOS-GQLmodules/README.md

 # SambaPOS-GQLmodules

-GraphQL Modules for SambaPOS V5+
+## GraphQL Modules for SambaPOS V5+

-Javascript code to access GraphQL functionality in SambaPOS V5.
+### Javascript code to access GraphQL functionality in SambaPOS V5 from remote Browser Clients.

 Runs in any ES5 compliant Browser as either a PHP-enabled site (index.php), or pure HTML site (index.html).